karma-runner/karma/docs/config/01-configuration-file.md

 Note: Most of the framework adapters, reporters, preprocessors and launchers needs to be loaded as [plugins].

-The Karma configuration file can be written in JavaScript or CoffeeScript and is loaded as a regular Node.js module.
+The Karma configuration file can be written in JavaScript, CoffeeScript, or TypeScript and is loaded as a regular Node.js module.

 Unless provided as argument, the Karma CLI will look for a configuration file at